DasNaCl/csc/README.md

 ## Building

-This repository uses `latexmk`.
+This repository uses `latexmk`, so there is no need to re-run your latex compiler, `makeglossaries`, or `bibtex`/`biber`.
-Thus, to build, simply run `latexmk -pdf`.
+To build, simply run `latexmk -pdf`.
-The script creates a `build/` directory that contains all files resulting from a TeX compilation.
+Any files emitted by the compilation process are put into a `build/` directory, including the final `pdf`.

 ## Structure